-[Footnote 47: "Federal mission PP&E" and "heritage assets" are explained in FASAB Exposure Draft, Accounting for Property, Plant, and Equipment (February 28, 1995), pars.
-98-115, pages 29-33.]
+47"Federal mission PP&E" and "heritage assets" are explained in FASAB Exposure Draft, Accounting for Property, Plant, and Equipment (February 28, 1995), pars.
+98-115, pages 29-33.

-215. The OPEB costs, for example, may be recognized as expenses for a period in which a reduction in force or an employee injury takes place.[Footnote 48] It is not appropriate to attribute the entire OPEB costs to the output costs of that period.
+- 215. The OPEB costs, for example, may be recognized as expenses for a period in which a reduction in force or an employee injury takes place.48 It is not appropriate to attribute the entire OPEB costs to the output costs of that period.
 Several respondents expressed the view that OPEB costs should be included in full cost.
 There is no doubt that OPEB costs, as well as other period expenses, are part of the full cost of an entity or a program.
 They may also be part of the full costs of outputs over many years in which the employees contributed to the production of the outputs.
 However, they are not the production costs for the period during which they are incurred.
-Thus, the Board concluded that in cost studies, management may distribute some of the period expenses, such as OPEB costs, to outputs over a number of past periods if (a) experience shows that the OPEB costs are recurring in a regular pattern, and (b) a nexus can be established between the OPEB costs and the outputs produced in those past periods.
-The Board finds no reason to change this position.
+Thus, the Board concluded that in cost studies, management may distribute some of the period expenses, such as OPEB costs are recurring in a regular pattern , and (b) a nexus can be established between the OPEB costs and the outputs produced in those past periods.
+The Board finds no reason to change this position. - 216.
+Some respondents contended that full cost should include unused capacity costs.
+As will be explained in a later section on unused capacity costs, the Board has decided not to recommend a standard on measuring unused capacity costs.
+Thus, to assure valid cost comparisons, full costs should not exclude unused capacity costs.